Friendly, personable and professional ATS support.

 “The idea is that if the team in America is busy, the team in New Zealand can offer support or if a new setup is required that can be carried out in New Zealand and the support can come from America.
 All our salespeople and support staff know our QJumpers system regardless of where they’re based – what’s important is that they offer the personalized, friendly support that all QJumpers clients have come to expect.”

-To experience QJumpers’ fresh, innovative approach to recruitment and customer support, or for more information on how QJumpers can work alongside your business to develop a successful recruitment strategy and system, email us on email@example.com.
+To experience QJumpers’ fresh, innovative approach to recruitment and customer support, or for more information on how QJumpers can work alongside your business to develop a successful recruitment strategy and system, email us at firstname.lastname@example.org.